jamesplease/react-media-ui/README.md

 This library provides a different behavior: the image component will fade in if it takes too long to download, while the video element will cross fade between the poster and the video.

-If you prefer this behavior then this library might be a good choice for you.

 ## Installation